How much will it cost?

 - 'No win no fee' arrangements cannot be used in criminal cases.

 Fees are clearly explained from the outset and contained in your Client Care letter.
 You must feel free to ask any questions you have about the fees charged.

 Where can I find more information ABOUT FEES?

 Please read our Direct Access to Barristers FAQs which will answer many of your questions, including about legal aid and you can also see a model Client Care Letter.

 You can read this guide to How Do I Pay a Barrister? on the Bar Standards Board website.

-The Legal Ombudsman has produced a helpful guide to costs called Ten Questions to Ask your Lawyer about Costs .
+The Legal Ombudsman has produced a helpful independent guide to costs called Ten Questions to Ask your Lawyer about Costs .